Trusted WordPress tutorials, when you need them most.

 Once you have done this, try logging in to your WordPress website again.
 If you are successful, then you’ve fixed the problem.
 If not, then move on to the next step.

-Step 4: Activating the Default Theme Using FTP
+Option 4: Activate the Default Theme Using FTP

 The next solution requires checking if your active WordPress theme could be causing this issue.

-You’ll need to connect to your website using an FTP client and navigate to the wp-content folder.
+You’ll need to connect to your website using an FTP client or your web hosting provider’s file manager.
+Then, navigate to the wp-content folder.

 Right Click to Rename the Themes Folder